Melting Iron At waupaca foundry

-Our process begins by selecting from a variety of iron blends to meet each casting’s unique specification.
+The iron melting process begins at Waupaca Foundry by selecting from a variety of material solutions to meet each gray iron and ductile iron castings unique specification.

 Large furnaces melt the iron and stay at temperatures ranging 2,600 to 2,800 degrees Fahrenheit.
 Computerized systems constantly monitor temperature.

 As the iron travels down the molding line, the temperature gradually decreases from about 2,600 to 1,200 degrees.
-As the castings cool, they enter a shakeout process in which the molds are shaken off and the sand is recycled for reuse.
-When castings get below about 140 degrees, they are cleaned and finished.
+As the iron castings cool, they enter a shakeout process in which the molds are shaken off and the sand is recycled for reuse.
+When our gray iron and ductile iron castings get below about 140 degrees, they are cleaned and finished.

 Melting Iron the Waupaca Way